 The cultural connection that was almost lost to Homalco people is continuing to experience revitalization and you can experience it by listening to the stories, legends, and cultural beliefs that span back through millennia.

 While on our People, Water, Land tour you will have a chance to weave with cedar – the Tree of Life.
-You will hear the traditional Coast Salish language spoken from our guides as they welcome you to the Homalco territory in the culturally-based tour program.
+You will hear the traditional Coast Salish language spoken by our guides as they welcome you to the Homalco territory in the culturally-based tour program.

 Our Whales, Wildlife & Culture tour integrates big marine mammals and exploration of the Salish Sea while learning about traditional place names.